 The Dominican Republic (DR) is the country that occupies the eastern side the Hispaniola island and the most renowned tourist destination in the Caribbean.
 The Hispaniola and several smaller islands are a part of the Greater Antilles archipelago and the most exclusive vacationing destination.

-The capital city of Santo Domingo is home for cathedrals, historic forts and houses, which make up the Zona Colonial that delivers great opportunity for exploring once proud city of Spanish possessions.
+The capital city of Santo Domingo is home to cathedrals, historic forts, and houses, which make up the Zona Colonial that delivers a great opportunity for exploring a once proud city of Spanish possessions.
 The closest and most buzzing resort towns to Santo Domingo are Boca Chica and Juan Dolio.
-With the sounds of bachata and merengue at every corner these towns have so much to offer.
+With the sounds of bachata and merengue at every corner, these towns have so much to offer.

 The town of Puerto Plata, located on the northern coast and bounded by the Atlantic Ocean and the magnificent mountain ranges, is another popular spot to chill out along with kite- and windsurfing city of Cabarete.
 Puerto Plata offers very much similar features like stunning beaches, Victorian architecture, but captivating magnificent panorama from the top of Mount Isabel de Torres makes this place quite special.
 I have put together this travel guide to reveal another side of the Dominican Republic apart from beaches.